-FIGURE 3 Impact of Incentive Programs on Student Achievement
+Impact of Incentive Programs on Student Achievement

 Notes: Solid bars represent impacts that are extremely unlikely to have occurred through chance.
 These results are statistically significant at the 10% level.
 Results are impacts on standardized tests, averaged over subjects and grade levels where applicable.
-Source: Data from the authors.
+See Fryer (forthcoming) for further details.